 It’s easy to get around a city center by foot, and if you need to get anywhere else, Prague has one of the best public transportation systems in Europe.
 It takes only about half an hour to get from Prague Airport to the city center.
 Tickets are quite cheap (30-minutes tickets cost less than the Euro).

 Prague and the Czech Republic, in general, is also family-friendly, there is a free education system and it is one of the safest countries in the world!
+And although it is a capital city, Prague still has many hidden gems waiting to be discovered.

 Be sure to check visa requirements if you plan on exceeding 90 days in the Schengen Zone.